-enabled is this entry = 1, the function is activated and the Menu item appears. listPath Here, the name and path of a list, containing the mapping of codes and file names, is defined.
-If only a name is given, the library path is assumed. listForm This entry defines the format of the list.
-Each line must be in the order code, file name, and an optional folder name. %s is a wildcard for any characters %[^;] is a wildcard for any character up to a semicolon %5s is a wildcard for a string of exactly 5 characters %[0-9] is a wildcard for the characters 0 - 9 filePath This entry path is used defines the path of the imported files.
-If empty, the library d.
+- enabled is this entry = 1, the function is activated and the Menu item appears.listPath Here, the name and path of a list, containing the mapping of codes and - file names, is defined.
+If only a name is given, the library path is assumed. - listForm This entry defines the format of the list.
+Each line must be in the order code, file name, and an optional folder name.

+%s is a wildcard for any characters %[^;] is a wildcard for any character up to a semicolon %5s is a wildcard for a string of exactly 5 characters %[0-9] is a wildcard for the characters 0 - 9 layerName The name of the layer, which will be added for the marker.

-setMarker If this entry is = 1, a marker is placed at the position of the bounding rectangle of the imported graphics.
+- filePath This entry defines the path of the imported files.
+If empty, the library path is used. - setMarker If this entry is = 1, a marker is placed at the position of the bounding rectangle of the imported graphics.
 This marking will get a name and may be used inside the position memory (See Section 3.4.6).
 The marker is playced on its own layer.